allisonchihak/gitbook-commander-guide/knowledge-base/reports-and-exports.md

 # Reports & Exports

 Article in progress.
-Knowledge Base coming soon!
+More Knowledge Base content coming soon!

 ## Calculate a Trial Balance